 - The show focuses mainly on the adventures of fraternal twins, Dipper and Mabel Pines, occasionally referred to collectively as the Mystery Twins.
 They're sort of a Downplayed example of Half-Identical Twins, because while physically similar, they have different hair and clothes.

-- Eventually, we find out about the original Mystery Twins, Grunkle Stan and his brother Ford.
-They must be fraternal twins, given certain differences—most notably one having six fingers on each hand.
+- Eventually, we find out about the original Mystery Twins, Grunkle Stan and his brother, Ford.
+They are family, and the fact they are both twins, is correctly shown, as such thing can happen in real families.
+These two are first assumed be fraternal twins, given certain differences—most notably one having six fingers on each hand, despite the fact such thing also can happen to 'identical' twins while one not having it (this is part of the individual evolving of the embryo).
 However, like Dipper and Mabel, they have enough of a Strong Family Resemblance to switch clothes and fool the Big Bad in the finale.

 - The Amazing Spiez: Marc and Megan are twins, but they don't look any more related than they do compared to their older and younger brothers, and since the shows' focus is on the team as a whole the fact that they are twins is barely ever brought up or used as a plot point.